alex2stf/arise/README.md

 you can choose from:

-weland -
+- net -> servers utilities
+- core -> core exportable tools
+- weland -> device controller
-cargo ->
+- cargo -> dependency manager, export utilities and language wrappers
-canter -> CommAnd eveNT rEgistry
+- canter -> CommAnd eveNT rEgistry
+- geeks -> custom algorithms

 Advices for devs:
 arise is a small compilable codebase and doesn't respect all the java community standards